 Make Monitor ISPs If Your Message Is In Their Inbox = No

-When this option is turned on, any attachments are removed from the emails and stored in our S3 bucket on Amazon.
+When the Clickable Attachments option is turned on, any attachments are removed from the emails and stored in our S3 bucket on Amazon.
 A link to that attachment is inserted into the outgoing emails so that people can download the attachment if they want.

 The attachments will be removed from S3 automatically after 30 days.
 There is an option (Delete Attachments From Server) to change the time delay to 1 year or forever.